-During five years of share price growth, Balchem achieved compound earnings per share (EPS) growth of 11% per year.
-This EPS growth is slower than the share price growth of 14% per year, over the same period.
+Over half a decade, Balchem managed to grow its earnings per share at 8.7% a year.
+This EPS growth is slower than the share price growth of 16% per year, over the same period.
 So it's fair to assume the market has a higher opinion of the business than it did five years ago.
-That's not necessarily surprising considering the five-year track record of growth.
+And that's hardly shocking given the track record of growth.
 This optimism is visible in its fairly high P/E ratio of 48.01.

 What About Dividends?

-When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return, for any given stock.
-The TSR is a return calculation that accounts for the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
+It is important to consider the total shareholder return, as well as the share price return, for any given stock.
+The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
 So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-We note that for Balchem the TSR over the last 5 years was 98%, which is better than the share price return mentioned above.
-And there's no prize for guessing that the dividend payments largely explain the divergence!
+We note that for Balchem the TSR over the last 5 years was 119%, which is better than the share price return mentioned above.
+This is largely a result of its dividend payments!

 A Different Perspective

 Balchem shareholders have received returns of 54% over twelve months (even including dividends), which isn't far from the general market return.
 Most would be happy with a gain, and it helps that the year's return is actually better than the average return over five years, which was 17%.
 Even if the share price growth slows down from here, there's a good chance that this is business worth watching in the long term.
 Before spending more time on Balchem it might be wise to click here to see if insiders have been buying or selling shares.

 But note: Balchem may not be the best stock to buy.
 So take a peek at this free list of interesting companies with past earnings growth (and further growth forecast).

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on US exchanges.